 It is optional whether you leave the peach skin on or peel the peaches.
 Leaving on the peel will not affect the flavor.

-Step 3: Your dough will mix quickly and is ready to crumble on top of the peaches mixture.
+Step 3: Your grain-free cobbler dough will mix quickly and is ready to crumble on top of the peach mixture.

-Step 4: Add the peach mixture to an 8x8 dish and add the biscuit topping over the peaches.
-Bake at 350º F for 30 minutes.
+Step 4: Add the peach mixture to a greased 8×8 dish and add the biscuit topping over the peaches.
+Bake at 350ยบ F for 30 minutes.

-In many cases, gluten free baking does take a little bit longer than traditional recipes.
-The reason is that many of the gluten free ingredients tend to brown a little bit faster.
-So, it's advisable to bake things low and slow when it comes to gluten free.
+In many cases, gluten-free baking takes a little longer than traditional recipes.
+The reason is that many gluten-free ingredients tend to brown a little bit faster.
+So, it’s advisable to bake things low and slow when it comes to gluten-free food.

-Most of the time when paleo peach cobbler turns out runny, it’s because the fruit had a lot of extra juice.
-When fruit is extra juicy, it adds tons of sweetness to the dish, but that can also lead to extra liquid.
+Most of the time, when the peach cobbler turns out runny, the fruit has a lot of extra juice.
+When extra juicy, fruit adds tons of sweetness to the dish, leading to extra liquid.

 The best way to combat this is to let the fruit sit in a colander and let the juice drip off for a few minutes before baking.
-This will get rid of that extra liquid and shouldn’t diminish the flavors.
+This will eliminate that extra liquid and shouldnโt diminish the flavors.

-Yes, you can use frozen peaches when making this delicious refined sugar-free cobbler.
+You can use frozen peaches when making this delicious, refined sugar-free cobbler.
 The important step you need to take to use frozen peaches is to make sure that they have been thawed and drained.
 As they thaw, they will have water and juices that you should remove before baking with them.

-- This Homemade Gluten Free Blueberry Cobbler is one of the more popular desserts on the blog.
+- This Homemade Gluten Free Blueberry Cobbler is one of the popular desserts on the blog.

 - Need a cobbler in under 5 minutes?
 This Easy Gluten Free Cherry Cobbler Mug Cake cooks in your microwave.

-- Fresh Gluten Free Apricot Crisp is a great dessert topped with whipped cream or ice cream.
+- Fresh Gluten Free Apricot Crisp is a great dessert with whipped cream or ice cream.

 Paleo Peach Cobbler